 Bone Mineral Density

-The Rehabilitation Department offers Ductography also known as Galactography.
+The Radiology Department offers Ductography also known as Galactography.
 Our Radiologists are highly trained and qualified to perform this specialized procedure.
 Ductography is a special type of mammography with enhanced contrast used for imaging breast ducts.
 Ductography can help detect the cause of an abnormal nipple discharge and cancerous or non-cancerous tumors.

 This imaging technique uses x-rays to view an image of an organ while it is functioning.
 This method of imaging is very useful in examining the colon and rectum.
 It is one of the most effective ways to detect a blockage in the gastrointestinal tract.